Skyline Trail (Jasper National Park): Amenities

 An additional campground, Watchtower, is located a little over 3 km off-trail from Big Shovel Pass.
 The Watchtower trail and campground have a lower trail priority and receive less maintenance.
-The campground has a cable system for safely storing food, not bear lockers.

 Shovel Pass Lodge is located near the mid-point of the trail, a little less than 1 km down the Curator trail.
 It offers meals in a shared dining room, outhouses, and seven heated cabins with beds.

 Water sources along the trail consist of streams and small lakes; all campgrounds are located near a stream.

 Wildlife

 The general area through which the Skyline Trail passes is inhabited by a variety of animal species.
 These include the timber wolf, black bear, coyote, grizzly bear, moose, white-tailed deer, bighorn sheep, marten, pika, mountain goat, lynx, marmot, mule deer, porcupine, beaver, elk, wolverine, and cougar.
 Raptors that range across the area include golden eagles, great horned owls, and bald eagles.